-Plug the Motor Pod directly into a mains plug.
+Plug the motor pod into a mains socket.
 We suggest omitting mains conditioners, filters or anything with surge protection as these can be highly detrimental for performance.
 The aforementioned items inflict no damage so you can experiment with their inclusion if you wish.

-Ensure items such as power amps or power supplies with strong electromagnetic fields are kept away from the motor pod (i.e not directly underneath or alongside).
+Ensure items such as power amps or power supplies with strong electromagnetic fields are kept away from the location of the pod (i.e not directly underneath or alongside).